trevorism/testing/README.md

 * Test discovery
   * What tests exists, and where?
+* Test execution
+  * Run tests on demand or on a schedule
 * Test gaps
   * What tests are missing?
   * How to add a test easily?